 Some of the basic skills required to participate as an apprentice include:

 Good hand-eye coordination, manual dexterity, and spatial reasoning

 Ability to follow instructions and plan ahead

 Work well with supervisors and coworkers

 Ability to perform physical tasks, including bending, kneeling, pulling, pushing, walking, standing for long periods of time, and lifting 50 pounds

 We do not require previous preparator or art handler experience.
 Instead, we encourage those with a wide variety of experiences to apply.
 For example, the following may translate well to the apprenticeship: food handling or preparation; landscaping or gardening; carpentry; cosmetology or hair styling; plumbing; welding; painting; factory experience; sewing; equipment technician; electrician; automotive/ mechanic; tattoo artist; theater stagehand experience; maintenance work; housekeeping; construction (to cover drywall, tiling, roofing, etc.); arts and crafts; jewelry making; auto body work; waiting tables.
 Other experiences may also translate.
 We encourage you to think broadly about the skills and capacities you bring as an applicant.
 Please include these in your application statement.

 What are the commitments to participate in the DAP?

-If selected for the DAP, participants must make a full-time commitment (40 hours per week) for the duration of the nine-month program.
+If selected for the DAP, participants must make a full-time commitment (40 hours per week) for the duration of the nine-month program (June 10, 2019 through March 6, 2020).
+Full-time students who are graduating before the start of the apprenticeship are eligible to apply.
 Preparator apprentices will typically work Monday through Friday during regular business hours.
-Hours may vary depending on assignment and partner site.
+However, hours may vary depending on assignment and partner site.
 All activities and assignments take place in the greater Los Angeles area.